 Many athletes and parents mistakenly believe that if you can’t get an athletic scholarship, you can’t play in college.
 The reality is that most college athletes do not have athletic scholarships.
-The demand is way too high, and supply is way too low.
+The demand is way too high, and the supply is way too low.
 There are far more college athletes than there are athletic scholarships.

 While coaches would love the opportunity to give every athlete a scholarship, they are limited.
 Unless you’re one of the country’s top athletes, don’t expect a team to provide you with a full athletic scholarship.
 A partial scholarship is more likely.
 College coaches are strictly limited to a certain number of total scholarships based on sport and level.
 Scholarships are often divided their scholarships among multiple players.
 If you aren’t offered an athletic scholarship at a college of your choice, it doesn’t mean you should give up your dream of playing in college or remove that college from your list.
 It means to keep working and pushing to accomplish your goal.